effectivehomeoffice/effectivehomeoffice.com/README.md

 Get an external 27" 4K display.
 Scale your content as it's easier on the eyes.
 No ultra-wide or 5K -- it's not worth it because it makes displaying your shared screen hard!
-We would love to see a webcam built-in, good speakers and Thunderbolt 3 in a beautiful design.
+We would love to see a monitor with a webcam built-in, good speakers, and Thunderbolt 3 in a beautiful design.
 Unfortunately none of currently available monitors matches these requirements.
 So, we bought the [EIZO EV2785](https://www.eizoglobal.com/products/flexscan/ev2785/index.html) ($1000), a good 4K IPS display to get at least a beautiful design, and we're quite happy with it.